DragonMinded/bemaniutils/README.md

 In order to run the frontend, Python will need to find a javascript runtime.
-This is so it can precompile react components at render time so there doesn't need to be a compile step when developing.
+This is so it can precompile react components at render time so there doesn't need to be a compile step when developing the front-end.
 I found it absolutely bonkers that the backend could be on-the-fly reloaded but I had to go through an entire build process to produce interpreted JS code, so I went the route of self-contained services instead.
 Installing a JS runtime is also outside the scope of this document, but a quick way to get started is to install node.js.

 The default configuration points the frontend/backend cache at `/tmp`.
-It is recommended to change to a different directory, as using `/tmp` can cause some items not to be cached.
+If you are going to run with a filesystem cache in production then it is recommended to change to a different directory, as using `/tmp` can cause some items not to be cached.
 This is due to the way `/tmp` on Linux restricts file access to the creator only, so if you share your cache with multiple utilities running under different users, it will fail to reuse the cache and drastically slow down the frontend.
+Alternatively, you can set up a memcached server and point your production instance at that instead of using a filesystem cache.

 ## Database Initialization